 Rescind any QSD or QSP certification if, after providing notice and an opportunity to be heard, the Executive Director or Executive Officer finds, in writing, that the QSD or QSP has in the course of acting as a QSD or QSP at one or more site(s), (1) willfully or negligently caused or allowed a violation of this General Permit; (2) submitted false or misleading information to the State Water Board or any Regional Water Board, (3) used fraud or deception; or (4) failed to use reasonable care and good judgment.

-2. An individual whose QSD or QSP certification has been rescinded may request the State Water Board to review the rescission.
+V.I.2.
+An individual whose QSD or QSP certification has been rescinded may request the State Water Board to review the rescission.
 Any request for review must be received by the State Water Board no later than 30 days after the date that the individual received written notice of the rescission.

 VI.
 Standard Provisions